Resignation Sample Letters and Topics

-If you've decided to leave your current job behind but aren't sure how to resign, use the sample letters in this overview as guidance.
-Professionals are on the move all the time.
-They spot opportunities and grab them before others do.
-The tech industry, in particular, sees talent come and go, so writing a resignation letter is very common in this field.
+When you decide to leave your current job behind but aren't sure how to resign, think about the context of your resignation when approaching how to write your resignation letter.
+Professionals are on the move all the time and grab opportunities before others do.
+The tech industry, in particular, sees talent come and go, so writing a resignation letter is common.

 As you move up the career latter, never miss out on opportunities to build relationships and keep in contact with strategic partners.
 The benefits of building and maintaining your network are undeniable.
-And when you move to a new position, craft a resignation letter that is professional and polite and that allows for future contact with your boss or senior colleagues.
+So, when you move to a new position, craft a resignation letter that is professional, polite, and allows for future contact with your boss or senior colleagues.

 After all, you might need a reference or recommendation letter from them.
 Moreover, they have valuable connections in your field and will make a useful addition to your network.
-Resignations aren't always amicable, but when possible, try to preserve the relationship, which a well-written resignation letter can do.
+Resignations aren't always amicable, but when possible, try to preserve the relationship with a well-written resignation letter.

 The date of writing